reedlabar/Loan-Default-Predictions/README.md

   }
 }

-# Applying the function accros all columns to cound outliers
+# Applying the function across all columns to cound outliers
 outliers_counts <- sapply(loan_data,count_outliers)

 #Displaying the number of outliers per column